-Try this 6-Minute Strawberry-Balsamic Sauce over some yogurt or ice cream.
-Made with fresh or frozen strawberries and balsamic vinegar.
+Sneak Preview: Try this Easy Strawberry-Balsamic Sauce over some yogurt or ice cream.
+It’s made with fresh or frozen strawberries and balsamic vinegar.
+Use a microwave to make this reduction in 6 minutes.

-Place into nothing smaller than a 1-quart Pyrex bowl.
-Add 1/4 cup balsamic vinegar to uncooked strawberries or leave it out if you prefer.
+2. Place chopped strawberries into nothing smaller than a 1-quart Pyrex bowl.
+Add 1/4 cup balsamic vinegar to uncooked strawberries, or leave it out if you prefer.

-This will remind you of strawberry preserves except it’s a little thinner and not as sweet unless you add sugar or sweetener.
-If I want it sweeter, depending on what I’m serving it with, I start with 1 tablespoon of sugar or honey or 2 packets of Splenda and go from there.
+Random Thoughts: This will remind you of strawberry preserves.
+However, it’s a little thinner and not as sweet unless you add sugar or sweetener.
+If I want it sweeter, depending on what I’m serving it with, I start with one tablespoon of sugar or honey or two packets of Splenda and go from there.

 6-Minute Strawberry-Balsamic Sauce